Last Updated on 01.12.2022

 Ship Candles with USPS

-USPS can be used to send lightweight, small items such as candles at a low cost.
+USPS can send lightweight, small items such as candles at a low cost.
 Priority Mail Cubic is an option if you choose to use USPS.
 Priority Mail Cubic rates are determined by the size of your box, not weight.
-Keep in mind that your box must not exceed 20 pounds.
+Keep in mind that your package must not exceed 20 pounds.

 For heavy candle shipments, the USPS Flat Rate is an alternative.
-Flat Rate shipping is a cost-effective way to send heavy items over long distances.
-It costs only one flat fee for packages of 70 pounds and less.
+Flat Rate shipping is a cost-effective way to send heavy items over long distances, and it costs only one flat fee for packages of 70 pounds and less.

 USPS also offers other shipping services like: